-Enjeux du développement durable et de la transition : activité spécifique à la Faculté de droit et de criminologie - Sustainable development and transition challenges : legal perspectives (complement to the SD MOOC)
+Enjeux du développement durable et de la transition : activité spécifique à la Faculté de droit et de criminologie - Sustainable development and transition challenges : legal perspectives (complement to the MOOC)

 ldroi1513 2023-2024 Louvain-la-Neuve

-Enjeux du développement durable et de la transition : activité spécifique à la Faculté de droit et de criminologie - Sustainable development and transition challenges : legal perspectives (complement to the SD MOOC)
+Enjeux du développement durable et de la transition : activité spécifique à la Faculté de droit et de criminologie - Sustainable development and transition challenges : legal perspectives (complement to the MOOC)

 2.00 credits